eapowertools/qs-admin-playbook/docs/system_planning/plan_review_upgrade_strategy.md

 Prior to upgrading a Qlik site, the Qlik administrator should review available documentation on the release that they intend to upgrade to.
 This documentation can include:

 - **Release Notes**: Access the [Qlik Support Portal](https://support.qlik.com/) to review the release notes of the release that is targeted _as well as_ all incremental releases between the current and target version.
 These documents should be reviewed for (a) new features, (b) known issues, (c) upgrade notes, (d) deprecation notices, and (e) system requirement notes.
 A document (e.g. a Wiki page, Microsoft Word doc, etc) should be started with notes which need to be acted upon on the upgrade.
-For example, it is expected that Qlik Sense Enterprise will remove support for Microsoft Windows Server 2012 R2 in the future as the end-of-life of that Operating System nears.
+For example, it is expected that Qlik Sense Enterprise will remove support for Microsoft Windows Server 2012 R2 in the future, as the end-of-life of that Operating System nears.
 At that point in time in the future, the organization will want to review the Operating Systems which run their Qlik deployment to ensure compatibility.
 - **help.qlik.com**: Access [help.qlik.com](https://help.qlik.com) to review the "What's New" section for the targeted release _as well as_ all incremental releases to document the expected new features which may be relevant to the organization's users.
 For example, the [Qlik Sense November 2019 release](https://help.qlik.com/en-US/sense/November2019/Content/Sense_Helpsites/WhatsNew/What-is-new-Nov2019.htm) includes improved accumulation options in bar charts, line charts, combo charts, and tables.
 Document the new features for review by the organization's developers for inclusion in their Qlik apps.
 - **Qlik Support's Knowledge Base**: Access the [Qlik Support Portal](https://support.qlik.com/) to search for known issues in the target release of Qlik Sense Enterprise.
 While it is uncommon for a major issue to be found in a release of Qlik Sense Enterprise, it can occur.
 The administrator should do a survey of articles provided by Qlik Support to stay abreast of any issues which might be encountered upon their organization's upgrade.